ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 non-standalone derived instances
 and user-defined instances.

-Thus proposal do not introduce any changes to instance semantics, only allowed syntax and user error messages would be improved.
+Thus, the proposal does not introduce any changes to instance semantics, only the allowed syntax and error messages would be improved.

 ## Examples